opentok/OpenTok-PHP-SDK/README.md

 $archive->stop();
 ```

-To get an `OpenTok\Archive` instance (and all the information about it) from an archiveId, use the
+To get an `OpenTok\Archive` instance (and all the information about it) from an archive ID, use the
 `getArchvie($archiveId)` method of the `OpenTok\OpenTok` class.

 ```php